PotentialLabs/meetglow.com/_faq/what-are-the-system-requirements.md

 title: "What are the system requirements?"
 layout: faq
 ---
-You'll need a smartphone running a recent version of either iOS or Android.
+You'll need a smartphone running a recent version of either iOS or Android and Wifi that you can connect Glow to.